knoriy/CLARA/README.md

 </div>

 ## Description
-CLARA is designed for multilingual audio representation through a contrastive learning approach.
+**CLARA** is designed for multilingual audio representation through a contrastive learning approach.
 Our aim is to develop a shared representation for various languages and acoustic scenarios.
 We leverage a rich multilingual audio-text dataset, augmented for diversity.
 With CLARA, we focus on building a comprehensive model for speech, targeting emotion detection, sound categorisation, and cross-modal retrieval in both zero-shot and few-shot settings.
 The results demonstrate its potential for universal speech representation that is adaptable to new languages and tasks, minimising reliance on labelled data and enhancing cross-lingual adaptability.

-Note: This project is in active development.
+**Note**: This project is in active development.
 Contributions are encouraged and welcomed.

 ## Installation
 Clone the repository: